robertlarocca/laroccx-website/content/posts/bash-syntax.md

 draft: false
 ---

-This post is more or less for my personal reference when I can't remember something and not a detailed user guide for getting started with Bash scripting.
-It does however, include most of the syntax you'll to create Bash scripts.
+This post is more or less a Bash syntax reference guide and isn't intended to be detailed user guide for learning how to Bash script.
+It does however, include most of the syntax you'll need to create shell scripts.

+Much of this content is borrowed from other authors and `open-source` content creators.
+I've simply combined their works into a easy to follow format.
+I'll do my best to credit the original author and provide sources whenever possible.
 <!--more-->

-### Example
+## Example Script

 ```bash
 #!/usr/bin/env bash